russelmann/temporal-morphing-ncomms/README.md

 * Folder **smpsym**: Inverse design and simulation tool.
 (N.B.: for experienced C++ users only!)

 ## Inverse design and simulation tool (smpsym)

+This code is tested only with MSVC 2017, but developed in a compatible way with gcc and Clang compilers.

 ### Requirements